-With our link you can export Excel data to PPT and Word and easily update in one click.
-You can also rename, move and update your files without having to re-link.
+With our link, you can export Excel data to PPT and Word and easily update it in one click.
+You can also rename, move and update your files without re-linking.

 How to create links

 - In PowerPoint/Word, select the slide or page onto which you want to export your data

 - Open your Excel workbook and select the table or chart you want to export

 - Within Excel, go to the UpSlide toolbar PowerPoint/Word button and select Export to PowerPoint/Word from the drop-down.